pbatard/EfiFs/README.md

 ### Common

 * Fetch the git submodules with `git submodule init` and `git submodule update`.
-* Apply the included f2fs patch to the `grub\` subdirectory.
-This adds F2FS support, which is not yet included in GRUB2.
+* Apply the included patches to the `grub\` subdirectory.
+This adds F2FS support, and fixes that are required for Clang and MSVC compilation.
-* Apply the other patches to the `grub\` subdirectory.

 ### Visual Studio (non EDK2)